Internal Family Systems (IFS)

 ALLIE EVANS

 Allie is passionate about helping people find joy in the present.
 Through IFS, she supports her clients through their healing journeys and treats every person’s journey as unique.
-Because of her expertise and training, Allie has become one of the most requested IFS therapists in the Denver area.
+Because of her expertise and training, Allie has become one of the most requested IFS therapists in the Denver area and also provides online IFS therapy in California.

 Allie is also trained in EMDR and is a Certified Sandplay Therapist.